edyantlabs/edyantlabs/README.md

 **Open-source research for responsible AI frameworks in the real world.**

 ## About
-Edyant Labs is the open-source arm of Edyant, focused on responsible AI frameworks for real-world systems.
-We build research-grade frameworks that keep AI grounded in context, consequences, and human needs.
+Edyant Labs is an all-IITians-led open initiative dedicated to advancing next generation of AI systems.
+We focus on responsible AI frameworks for real-world systems.
+We build research-grade frameworks and benchmarks that keep AI grounded in context, consequences, and human needs.

 Our work targets human-AI interaction where perception, memory, and ethics shape safe behavior in complex environments.
 We publish frameworks, benchmarks, and experiments so others can test, extend, and build on this work collaboratively.